infretis/infretis/examples/gromacs/puckering/README.md

 obabel -igro md-traj.gro -oxyz -O md-traj.xyz
 ```

 As you may have guessed by now, a good order parameter for the transition we want to study is the $\theta$ angle.
-The first interface will be places at $\theta=20^{\circ}$ and the last interface at $\theta=90^{\circ}$.
-We can calculate the values of this orderparameter.
-Open `infretis.toml` and replace the indices with the ones you wrote down earlier.
-You can then recalculate the orderparameter for any trajectory by using the `recalculate-order.py` script:
+To calculate the angle during the MD run, open `infretis.toml` and replace the indices with the ones you wrote down earlier.
+You can then recalculate the orderparameter using:

 ```bash
 python ../scripts/recalculate-order.py -trr md.trr -toml infretis.toml -out md-order.txt